Rewilding Innovation Fund projects

 We helped Spains Hall Estate develop an education and community outreach programme for local schools and community groups.
 Partnering with The Wilderness Foundation, they’re delivering the programmes from a nature-based camp on the estate.

-Hampshire and Isle of Wight Rewilding Network
+Hampshire and Isle of Wight Network

 Hampshire and Isle of Wight, England

-We’ve helped them set up and run the Hampshire and Isle of Wight local network.
-By connecting local rewilders, the group aims to share learning, provide access to specialist knowledge, improve ecological monitoring, and increase rewilding.
+rewilding network.
+By connecting local rewilders, the group aims to share learning, provide specialist knowledge, improve ecological monitoring and increase rewilding. -

 North East Rewilding Network